lilott8/CS220-Final/README.md

 ===============
 #Changelog:

- - Laying the ground work for Kruskal's algorithm first, then I'll double back and implement the Steiner selection.
+ - Got line drawing done, but it doesn't collow a complete rectilinear fashion
+ - implementing boost's voronoi diagram generator

 ##Done:

+ - aliased line drawing
  - Fortune's is done
  - mapping is working
  - converted my child node class to fit this problem description
  - added a controller to abstract and encapsulate the logic of my implementation
  - laid the groundwork for the algorithms to be implemented
  - controller framework is as I want it, beginning the fortune algorithm
+ - Use the output from the voronoi to draw on the graph

 ##TODO:

-  - Use the output from the voronoi to draw on the graph
+ - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - Either add all the appropriate .o files to the make file or convince Brian to use CMake!
  - figure out why the map coords need to be switched in init!
  - Implement the nlogn Voronoi grapher *(Resolved)*
  - Create a datastructure to hold a Voronoi sector *(Resolved)*
  - derive a good compare function for the beachline rb-tree *(Resolved)*
  - why can't vedge and arch have pointers to each other?? *(Resolved)*

 ## Project Overview